Swine (Lady Gaga song)

 "Swine" is a song by American singer Lady Gaga, recorded for her third studio album, Artpop (2013).
-It was written and produced by Gaga, Paul "DJ White Shadow" Blair, Dino Zisis, and Nick Monson.
+She wrote the song with Paul "DJ White Shadow" Blair, Dino Zisis, and Nick Monson; Blair and Gaga served as the song's main producers, with co-production by Monson and Zisis.
 A dubstep and industrial track, "Swine" was inspired by the singer's sexual experiences and the rage she felt from being raped when she was 19 by an unidentified record producer.
 Throughout the song, Gaga screams out the lyrics, which talk about denouncing a suitor by comparing them to a pig.

 "Swine" was critically appreciated for its harsh composition and craziness.
 It debuted at number 94 on the Gaon International Digital Chart in South Korea, selling 2,430 copies.
 In the United States, "Swine" reached a peak position of number 23 on the Billboard Dance/Electronic Songs chart.
 Gaga performed the song during her iTunes Festival show, the ArtRave: The Artpop Ball tour (2014) and at the South by Southwest (SXSW) music festival in Austin, Texas.
 The latter performance received criticism for promoting bulimia when artist Millie Brown vomited paint on Gaga onstage.
 "Swine" was featured in the 2015 documentary The Hunting Ground, along with Gaga's "Til It Happens to You" (2015), which focuses on rape at American universities.